Jason's Lyric: Plot

-As children, two brothers, Jason and Joshua Alexander, witnessed the fatal shooting of their abusive father, Mad Dog (Forest Whitaker), one night when he came home drunk and attacked their mother.
-Said tragedy leaves deep scars and affects them to choose different paths in their future.
+As children, brothers Jason and Joshua Alexander witnessed the fatal shooting of their abusive father, Mad Dog (Forest Whitaker), one night when he came home drunk and attacked their mother.
+Said tragedy leaves deep scars and prompts them to choose different paths in their future.
 Jason (Allen Payne) becomes a responsible young man who works as an assistant manager and sales clerk in a Houston electronic shop and lives with his hard-working mom, Gloria (Suzzanne Douglas).
 Joshua (Bokeem Woodbine) has just been released from prison.
-Previously traumatized by his late father, Joshua has become a volatile, disturbed ex-con who is bound for a violent end.
-Jason and his mother try their best to make Joshua repent and change both his attitude and his ways.
-Unfortunately, Joshua has difficulties in staying out of trouble with both law and authority.
+Previously traumatized by his late father, he has become a volatile, disturbed ex-con.
+Jason and Gloria try their best to make Joshua repent and change his ways, but he has difficulties staying out of trouble with both law and authority.

-One day in the middle of his working hour, a beautiful young woman named Lyric (Jada Pinkett), walks into the shop to buy a television.
-Falling instantly in love with her, Jason desperately tries everything to pursue her.
-At first, Lyric rejected Jason's attempts to get closer to her, but his persistence, sincerity, kindness, and humor eventually melt her heart and change her attitude.
-As Jason spends more time with Lyric, he becomes inspired to do more romantic things in order to win her love.
-These include: borrowing a city bus for themselves to go on a date, setting up a mock picnic followed by slow dancing in an abandoned bus station, and riding in a rowboat in the bayou until the two end up kissing and making love in the woods that magically turn into a flower field, symbolizing their blooming love and unbridled passion.
-Despite his life has improved ever since dating Lyric, Jason is still haunted by multiple episodic nightmares of his childhood.
+One day in the middle of Jason's working hour, a waitress named Lyric (Jada Pinkett) comes to buy a television.
+Falling instantly in love with her, Jason begins to pursue her.
+At first, Lyric rejects Jason's attempts to get closer to her due to her cynicism of men, but his persistence, sincerity, kindness, and humor eventually win her over.
+They grow closer and end up making love in the woods that magically turn into a flower field.
+Despite his improved and meaningful life since dating Lyric, Jason is still haunted by multiple episodic nightmares of his childhood.

-Meanwhile, Lyric's brother, Alonzo (Treach), is setting up a plan to rob a bank with his gang and Joshua joins in.
-Lyric overhears their conversation about the robbery plan and immediately tells Jason about it.
-Lyric warns Jason not to cross her brother, and he promises her to only talk to Joshua, followed by offering her a literal town escape together.
-Lyric delightfully accepts that they agree to meet at the bayou.
-On the following day, the robbery goes wrong as Joshua arrives late.
-Even worse, he causes bedlam by independently terrorizing and beating one of the bank customers, although he escapes with the gang before the police arrive.
+Meanwhile, Lyric's criminal older brother, Alonzo (Treach), plans to rob a bank with his gang and Joshua joins in.
+Lyric overhears their conversation and tells Jason.
+She warns Jason not to cross her brother, and he promises her to only talk to Joshua, followed by offering her a way to escape town together.
+Lyric delightfully accepts and they agree to meet at the bayou.
+The following day, the robbery goes wrong as Joshua arrives late.
+Even worse, he escalates the situation by independently assaulting one of the bank customers, although he escapes with the gang before the police arrive.
 As punishment for botching the plan, Joshua is brutally tortured by Alonzo and his gang.
-Back at home, as Jason informs his mom about his and Lyric's agreement to move away together, Joshua returns home covered in blood, severely wounded.
-Enraged, Jason breaks his promise to Lyric by confronting Alonzo to avenge his brother, ensuing a vicious fight in a public restroom.
+Back at home, as Jason informs his mom about his and Lyric's plan to move away together, Joshua returns severely wounded.
+Enraged, Jason breaks his promise to Lyric by confronting Alonzo, ensuing a vicious fight in a public restroom.